 Let $C$ be a projective structure on a surface $F$.
 Suppose that $T = \{R_i\}$ is a smooth traintrack on $C$.
 Then $C$ induces a projective structure on each rectangle $R_i$.
 Then $dev(R_i)$ is an immersion of $R_i$ to $\rs$, which is defined up to a postcomposition with an element of $\PSL$.
 Then a branch $R_i$ of $T$ is a \textit{supported} on a round cylinder $A$ on $\rs$ if \begin{itemize} \item $dev(R_i)$ maps into $A$, \item different vertical edges of $R_i$ immerse into different boundary circles of $A$, and \item the horizontal edges of $R_i$ immerses transversally to the circular foliation of $A$. \end{itemize}

-Then the circular foliation of $A$ induces a foliation on $R_i$ by circular arcs connecting the horizontal edges.
+A curve on a projective surface is {\it circular} if its lift (to the universal cover) immerses into a round circle in $\rs$ by the developing map.
+Then, the circular foliation of $A$ induces a foliation on $R_i$ by {\it circular arcs} connecting the horizontal edges.
 Suppose that each branch $R_i$ of $T$ is supposed on a round cylinder.
 Then the circular foliations on the branches $R_i$ yield a foliation of $|T|$ by circular arcs.
 Note that, if a loop $\ell$ is carried by $T$, then we can isotope $\ell$ through loops carried by $T$ so that $\ell$ is transversal to the circular foliation on $T$.
-Then \begin{lemma}\Label{123112} Let $T$ be a traintrack on a projective surface $C$ such that the branches on $T$ is supported on round cylinders on $\rs$.
+Then \begin{lemma}\Label{123112} Let $T$ be a traintrack on a projective surface $C$ such that the branches on $T$ are supported on round cylinders on $\rs$.
 Then, if a loop $\ell$ is carried by $T$ and $\ell$ is transversal to the circular foliation of $T$, then $\ell$ is admissible.
-(Lemma 7.2 in \cite{Baba_10-1}.) \end{lemma}
+(Lemma 7.2 in \cite{Baba-15gt}.) \end{lemma}